These are the documented

 Searching the web for "Zwiefacher"?

-Also consider rarer German dialect terms: "Bairischer", "Grad und Ungrad", "Heuberger", "Mischlich", "Neu-Bayerischer",
+Also consider "Bairischer" or these rarer German dialect terms: "Altfränkische Tänze", "Dablecker", "Grad und Ungrad", "Heuberger", "Mischlich", "Mittelfränkische", "Neu-Bayerischer", "Schleifer", "Schweinauer", "Tratzerter" and "Übernfuaß".
+The German root word, "Zwiefach" is useful for searches.

 This page exists to promote awarness of the Zwiefacher dance and to promote awareness of the websites